wondrousWebWorks/portfolio/README.md

 8. Once **virtualenv** is successfully installed, ensure that you are in the project's root directory and create a virtual environment named *venv* using the following command

         virtualenv venv

+9. Ensure you are in the project directory and activate the *venv* environment with the folowing command.
+This will allow you to install project-dependant requirements in the next step

+        source venv/bin/activate

+10. Install the necessary requirements in your virtual environment with *pip* using the following command

+        pip3 install -r requirements.txt

+11. Open your IDE and open the project folder in it
+12. Create a file called *env.py* in the project's root directory
+13. In your *env.py* file, import the *os* module and set the following environment variables as follows.

+        import os
+        os.environ["IP"] = "0.0.0.0"
+        os.environ["PORT"] = "5000"
+        os.environ["MONGO_URI"] = "<your MongoDB Atlas connection string>" os.environ["MONGO_DBNAME"] = "<your db name>"
+        os.environ["SECRET_KEY"] = "<your secret key>"
+        os.environ["MAIL_SERVER"] = "smtp.gmail.com"
+        os.environ["MAIL_PORT"] = "465"
+        os.environ["MAIL_USERNAME"] = "<your gmail address>"
+        os.environ["MAIL_PASSWORD"] = "<your gmail password>"
+        os.environ["RECIPIENT_ADDRESS"] = "<the email address where you would like the contact mail to be sent - it can be the same as your MAIL_USERNAME>" os.environ["SECRET_KEY"] = "<your secret key>"

+    NOTE: Wherever text is surrounded by <> (angle brackets), you will need to provide your own values without the angle brackets as determined by your MonogoDB account, mail server and secret key.
+Remember to change the *username*, *password* and *cluster_name* in your MongoDB Atlas connection string.
+This assumes you are using a Gmail account to send emails.
+If you wish to use a different mail server, use the appropriate values for MAIL_SERVER and MAIL_PORT instead.
+Information on generating a good secret key can be found [here](https://blog.miguelgrinberg.com/post/the-new-way-to-generate-secure-tokens-in-python).
+Information on getting your **MongoDB Atlas connection string** can be found [here](https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/).

+14. If all the steps above have been completed successfully, you can launch the application with the following command and view the site [here](http://127.0.0.1:5000)

+        python3 app.py

 ## Credits